 I could probably come up with a lot, and I will ask others to participate, but here are three off the top of my head.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

 Small talk is a natural skill that we Americans are ingrained with, it is in our DNA.
-We can have a five-minute conversation with someone in an elevator, standing in a grocery line, waiting for a light to change at a pedestrian cross, and walk away without it meaning anything.
+We can have a five-minute conversation with someone in an elevator, stand in a grocery line, wait for a light to change at a pedestrian cross, and walk away without it meaning anything.
 Some French people I know call this superficial.
 To me, it is just a cultural difference.

 I lived in my condo complex in France for three years and not once did anyone say hello in the elevator, in the lobby where I collected my mail, or in the garbage area.
 People can live next to each other for years and not know each other.

 So for French people visiting the U.S., you may be a little put off by people trying to make small talk.
-They may ask you where you are from, what you do for a living, introducing themselves with their names.
+They may ask you where you are from, what you do for a living, and introduce themselves with their names.
 If you are not comfortable with giving out this information, be nice and just make something up.
 It is much nicer than (a) ignoring the person or (b) saying a rude comment.

 Unlike in France where being a waiter is a respected profession with a good salary, in the U.S. it is just not the case.
 Waiters and restaurant staff like busboys, etc. are usually paid less than minimum wage which is currently $7.25/hour.
 No one can live on that, and they don't even make that.
-They rely on tips to earn their living.
+They rely on tips to earn a living.
 You should start at 20% of the bill, if the service was exceptional, move up to 25%, if it was bad, you should still leave something.

 I have posted on tipping in France before for those interested.

 In France, homeless people (known as SDF sans-domicile-fixe) are of course present in larger cities, but not in the numbers that are seen in San Francisco, Los Angeles, New York, etc. There are very good services for homeless people in France which just aren't at the same level as in the U.S. You will be shocked at the number of homeless people and the lack of proper funding for services to assist them.
 Be prepared.

 Those are my quick off-the-top-of-my-head tips.
 I have some readers who are Frenchies living in the U.S. and I have readers that are Americans living in France, do you guys have additional tips to give to French tourists coming to visit the U.S.?